-Click a row of the table to display the assigned step details; Hovering over a row shows the description.
+Click a row of the table (or click a step in JSmol applet (2)) to display the assigned step details; Hovering over a row shows the description.

 Selected step is shown in ball and sticks representation in the interactive JSmol applet.
 The behavior of the applet can be changed above to center on the analyzed step or the whole molecule.

 Bellow is a short help explaining the applet controls.

 Step backbone torsion angles are plotted (black line graph) and compared to the distribution of the manually curated data. (the controls are shown or hidden by clicking the Expert button (3)):

 - Violin plot shows the distribution of torsion angles for the NtC data.

 - Black bar inside indicates 1st and 3rd quartile.

 - Mean values are indicated as white points.

 - "Error bars" show the minimum and maximum values satisfying the assignment algorithm.

 - The thumbnail can be used as a reference for definition of backbone torsion angles.